Caster: Coding a Topology

 terraform apply

 on the previously generated plan.
-This causes Terraform to actually make the changes described. - Choosing reject invalidates the plan.
+This causes Terraform to make the changes described. - Choosing reject invalidates the plan.
 No changes are made to the infrastructure.

 Apply

-Apply takes a run, executes Terraform apply
+Apply takes a run, executes terraform apply

 on the previously generated plan and deploys the resources for a workspace.
 The Apply